 Can You Grow Breadfruit Indoors?

 The answer is a resounding yes.
 However, indoor breadfruit trees should be moved outside in summer so they can get maximum sunlight and pollinate through wind and insects.
 Additionally, breadfruit needs quite a bit of humidity which you can provide by misting and setting the container on a bed of rocks with water surrounding them.

-Breadfruit trees need temperatures of at least 60 degrees Fahrenheit (16 C.) and can become damaged if they experience temps of 40 F. (4 C.) or below.
-Best growth and fruiting occur during warm periods of 70 to 90 Fahrenheit (21 to 32 C.).
-This can be hard to achieve inside the home comfortably but a heated greenhouse or sunroom can often provide such steamy conditions.
+Breadfruit trees need temperatures of at least 60 degrees F. (16 C.) and can become damaged if they experience temps of 40 degrees F. (4 C.) or below.
+Best growth and fruiting occur during warm periods of 70 to 90 degrees F. (21-32 C.).
+This can be hard to achieve inside the home comfortably, but a heated greenhouse or sunroom can often provide such steamy conditions.
 If you have such a situation, read on for tips on growing breadfruit inside.

 Tips on Growing Breadfruit Inside

 Use a container that is at least twice as wide as the root ball of the new plant.
 Install the breadfruit in organic, rich soil with some horticultural sand added to enhance drainage.
 While these plants enjoy humidity and like plenty of water, the roots will rot if drainage isn’t optimal.

 Keep the container in a sunny room of the home but, if near a southern facing window, pull it back a bit to avoid sunburn.